CyTargetLinker/linksetCreator/README.md

 How to run the script with your own tab-delimited text file?

-1. Download the latest release from https://github.com/CyTargetLinker/linksetCreator/blob/master/releases/.
-You will need the jar file and the dependencies zip file which contains a lib directory with all dependencies.
-Unzip the dependencies.zip and make sure the lib directory is in the same directory as the jar file, so it can find all dependencies.
+1. Download the latest release from https://github.com/CyTargetLinker/linksetCreator/releases.
+Download the jar file (e.g. linkset-creator-v2.0.jar)
 2. Create a config file like the template here: https://github.com/CyTargetLinker/linksetCreator/blob/master/template.config.
 You can check out an example file for the miRTarBase database here: https://github.com/CyTargetLinker/linksetCreator/blob/master/mirtarbase_hsa.config.
  * name = database name (required)
  * organism = species (optional)